rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 ### Persistence Model

 Each vendor needs to define their own config file which is expected to be stored in rootfs and this must be a readonly.
-Config file should contain the supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.
+Config file must contain the supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.

 ## Non-functional requirements